 Alternative Method for Easing in Cap Ease

 My preferred method for easing in cap ease comes from my friend Thao.
-It’s hard to illustrate, so watching our video is the best way to get a visual of this technique.
+It’s hard to illustrate, watch our video here to get a visual of this technique.

 Leave your stitch length the same (no need to lengthen it), place your finger behind the presser foot while you are sewing a line of stitching 1/4″ (0.6 cm) from the cut edge.
 Apply pressure as you sew from the front notch to the back notches.
 The fabric will bunch up and give you nice mini pleats that are perfect for easing in the cap ease.
 You can watch the video here.
 This is what your sleeve cap will look like.